Canteen Lunch in the Alley

 The sandwich and operations are intriguing in design.
-Every day, the lunchroom prepares 100-150 lbs of ground beef.
+Every day, the lunchroom prepares 100–150 lbs of ground beef.
 The grind is finer than standard store ground beef.
 Attempts to use a coarser grind were immediately noticed by the patrons and rejected in favor of the finer grind.
 The sandwich is served on an oversized custom-made hamburger bun that is cut and left hinged just prior to making the sandwich.
 The sandwich is placed in a custom wax paper wrapper that has a thicker than average wax coating for extra protection.
 A teaspoon is traditionally included with the sandwich to scoop out any remaining beef from the paper after finishing the sandwich.

 The layout of the restaurant is just as essential to the lunchroom's success.
 The horseshoe-shaped counter wraps around the freestanding metal steamer.
 One waitress continually stirs the beef as it cooks in full sight of the patrons.
 Another waitress cuts the buns and adds the condiments, and another ladles the loose meat onto the buns and wraps them in their signature wax paper.
 This show is an integral part of the dining experience for the canteen's new and seasoned customers.

-The price of a "Canteen" is just as modest today as it was during the Depression.
-A full meal with a piece of pie can still be obtained for less than $5.

 In 2000, the City of Ottumwa pursued the construction of a downtown parking ramp in the current location of the canteen.
 Upon offering to purchase the building, or paying for the building to be moved to another location, the owners and patrons alike insisted that it remain in place.
 Subsequently, in 2004 air rights were purchased above the canteen and a parking ramp was constructed overhead.

 The Canteen was the model for the Lanford Lunch Box restaurant opened by Roseanne Conner (played by Roseanne Barr) in the sitcom Roseanne.
 Barr was married to actor Tom Arnold, a native of Ottumwa, and they frequently visited Ottumwa during their marriage.

-On November 20, 2015, Scott and Janice Pierce became the new owners of the Canteen Lunch in the Alley in Ottumwa, Iowa.
+On November 20, 2015, Scott and Janice Pierce became the new owners of the Canteen Lunch in the Alley.